yahyacivelek/qptoml/README.md

 ## Dining Philosopher Problem (Dpp) Example

-I will explain the **sctoml** by taking classical dpp as an example which is used in qp in examples.
+I will explain the **sctoml** by taking classical dpp as an example.

-Below is the visual diagram of dpp state machines taken from qm tool:
+Below is the visual diagram of dpp state machines taken from [QM](http://www.state-machine.com/qm/) tool:

 ![Table Active Object](img/Table.png)
 ![Philo Active Object](img/Philo.png)

-First one Table and the second one is Philo active objects.
+First one *Table* and the second one is *Philo* active objects.

-Here is textual representations of these objects in sctoml:
+Here is textual representations of these objects in **sctoml**:

 ```
 [[object]]